Assign sensitivity labels to Microsoft 365 groups in Azure Active Directory

 On the selected group's page, select Properties and select a sensitivity label from the list.

 Remove a label from an existing group in Azure portal

-- Sign in to the Azure AD admin center with a Global admin or Groups admin account, or as a group owner.
+- Sign in to the Azure AD admin center with a Global Administrator or Groups admin account, or as a group owner.

 - Select Groups.